Ever since I was little, I had always been fascinated by helicopters.

-Recently, my family visited an aviation museum with lots of helicopters, and I’ve got lots of pictures to share, but first, because this is homepage for a helicopter website, I’ll give a little historical preamble about them.
+Recently, my family visited an aviation museum with lots of helicopters, (in Berlin), and I’ve got lots of pictures to share, but first, because this is homepage for a helicopter website, I’ll give a little historical preamble about them.

 The first fully functional helicopter was designed and built by Igor Sikorsky in the year 1942.
 However, people had been building and flying helicopters long before that.